The National (band)

 The National is an American rock band from Cincinnati, Ohio, formed in Brooklyn, New York City, in 1999.
 The band consists of Matt Berninger (vocals), twin brothers Aaron Dessner (guitar, piano, keyboards) and Bryce Dessner (guitar, piano, keyboards), as well as brothers Scott Devendorf (bass) and Bryan Devendorf (drums).
 During live performances the band is joined by longtime touring members Ben Lanz (trombone, synthesizers) and Kyle Resnick (trumpet, keyboards, backing vocals).
 Berninger's wife, Carin Besser, has written lyrics for the band alongside her husband since its 2007 album Boxer.

-Founded by Matt Berninger, Aaron Dessner, Scott Devendorf and Bryan Devendorf, the National released their self-titled debut album, The National (2001), on Brassland Records, an independent record label founded by Aaron and his twin brother, Bryce Dessner.
+Founded by Matt Berninger, Aaron Dessner, Scott Devendorf and Bryan Devendorf, the National released their self-titled debut album, The National (2001), on Brassland Records, an independent record label founded by Aaron, his twin brother, Bryce Dessner, and Alec Hanley Bemis.
 Bryce, who had assisted in recording the album, soon joined the band, participating as a full member in the recording of its follow-up, Sad Songs for Dirty Lovers (2003).

 Leaving behind their day jobs, the National signed with Beggars Banquet Records and released their third studio album, Alligator (2005), to widespread critical acclaim.
 The band's fourth and fifth studio albums, Boxer (2007) and High Violet (2010), increased their exposure significantly.
 In 2013, the band released its sixth studio album, Trouble Will Find Me, which was nominated for a Grammy Award.
 In 2017, the band released the album Sleep Well Beast, which won the band a Grammy Award.
 Their eighth studio album, I Am Easy to Find, was released in 2019.
 Their ninth studio album, First Two Pages of Frankenstein, was released on April 28, 2023, and featured appearances from Sufjan Stevens, Taylor Swift, and Phoebe Bridgers.
 It reached No. 1 on the Billboard charts in the AAA & Rock categories.
 The band released a surprise album, Laugh Track, on September 18, 2023.
 It was mostly written and recorded alongside their earlier 2023 album.

 Four of the band's albums were nominated by writer Laura Snapes for inclusion on NMEs 2013 list of the NMEs The 500 Greatest Albums of All Time.